 Why is it important to track?

-This is a great metric to measure because you can determine how satisfied your customers are and identify where improvements can be made to increase satisfaction and loyalty.
+NPS is important to track because it helps determine how satisfied your customers are and identify where improvements can be made to increase satisfaction and loyalty.

 The formula